 Lisocabtagene maraleucel interacts in the following cases:

-The safety of immunisation with live viral vaccines during or following lisocabtagene maraleucel treatment has not been studied.
-Vaccination with live virus vaccines is not recommended for at least 6 weeks prior to the start of lymphodepleting chemotherapy, during treatment, and until immune recovery following treatment.
+The safety of immunisation with live viral vaccines during or following treatment with lisocabtagene maraleucel has not been studied.
+As a precautionary measure, vaccination with live vaccines is not recommended for at least 6 weeks prior to the start of lymphodepleting chemotherapy, during lisocabtagene maraleucel treatment, and until immune recovery following treatment.

 There is no clinical experience in patients with severe renal impairment (creatinine clearance ≤30 mL/min).

-Long-term persistence of CAR T cells may be affected by the subsequent use of anti-EGFR mabs, but no clinical data are currently available.
+Long-term persistence of CAR T cells may be affected by the subsequent use of anti-EGFR mabs however, there is limited information available on the clinical use of anti-EGFR mabs in patients treated with lisocabtagene maraleucel.

-It is not recommended that patients who underwent an allogeneic stem cell transplant and suffer from active acute or chronic GVHD receive treatment because of the potential risk of Breyanzi worsening GVHD.
+It is not recommended that patients who underwent an allogeneic stem cell transplant and suffer from active acute or chronic GVHD receive treatment because of the potential risk of lisocabtagene maraleucel worsening GVHD.

 There is no clinical experience in patients with active HIV, HBV or HCV infection.
 Screening for HIV, active HBV and active HCV must be performed before collection of cells for manufacturing.
 Leukapheresis material from patients with active HIV or active HCV infection will not be accepted for manufacturing.